Skip to content

 How should Minoxidil be used?

-It can be used before/after a hair transplant, and there are various studies suggesting improved results after using oral finasteride and topical minoxidil together.
+Additionally, it can be used before/after a hair transplant, and there are various studies suggesting improved results after using oral Finasteride and topical Minoxidil together.

 Side Effects of Minoxidil Rogaine